-Welcome to the Marketing Department!
+Welcome to the Department of Marketing!
 We are pleased to provide information about undergraduate and graduate and undergraduate majors and minors, faculty members, and special programs in the department.

 Marketing is a profession that offers a wide range of career opportunities including advertising and promotion, market research, retail management, sales, social media, and more.
-Also, our department offers programs that prepare students for careers in teaching business and training in a corporate environment.
-Many of our classes include hands-on learning opportunities in the form of projects for campus departments or local businesses.
+Many of our classes include hand-on learning opportunities in the form of projects for campus departments or local businesses.
 Several courses offered by our department are part of the university's experiential learning (EXL) program in which emphasis is placed on learning opportunities beyond the traditional classroom.

-Students preparation in the classroom is complemented by two programs supported by our department.
-First, students can enhance preparation for their professional career by participating in IGNITE.
-It is a professional development program in which students attend workshops on career preparation topics, participate in career fairs, engage with the business community, and participate in student organization.
-Second, Raiders' Closet helps outfit students needing assistance in obtaining proper professional attire for a job interview.
+Students’ preparation in the classroom is complemented by two programs: IGNITE and Raiders' Closet.
+Students enhance preparation for their professional career by participating in IGNITE.
+In this professional development program, students attend workshops on career preparation topics, participate in career fairs, engage with the business community, and participate in student organizations.
+Raiders' Closet helps to outfit students needing assistance in obtaining proper professional attire for a job interview.
 We want our Blue Raiders to make a good first impression with a prospective employer.
-Raiders' Closet is a program that can help some students relieve the anxiety of how to dress for an interview.
+Raiders' Closet is a program that can help students relieve the anxiety of how to dress for an interview.

 Student organizations and internships are other ways that learning extends beyond the classroom.
-Our American Marketing Association chapter brings together students interested in marketing to learn from professionals who speak at meetings and to participate in projects.
-Students majoring in programs in our department can earn course credit, gain experience, and even land a full-time position after graduation from an internship with a business or nonprofit organization.
+Our American Marketing Association and Collegiate DECA chapters bring together students interested in marketing to learn from professional speakers and participation in special projects.
+Internship opportunities are available to students majoring in departmental programs through which they can earn course credit, gain work experience, and even secure a full-time position after graduation.

-Faculty are available to answer any questions you might have about careers in marketing, business communications, or business education.
-If you would like to visit the office, we are located in the Business and Aerospace Building, (BAS) in office 429 North.
-You may also contact the executive aide, Jaye Kiblinger, by telephone at 615-898-2902 or email email@example.com for information or to be connected to faculty who can answer questions or provide more information
+Faculty are available to answer any questions you might have about careers in marketing, business communication, or business education.
+If you would like to visit the office, we are located in the Business and Aerospace Building, (BAS) in Room N429.
+You may also contact our Executive Aide, Jaye Kiblinger, by telephone at 615-898-2902 or email email@example.com for information or to be connected to faculty who can answer questions or provide more information.